prob140/prob140.github.io/final_contents.md

 ## General Concepts and Methods ##

 ### Probability ###
-- Chapter 1, Lab 1: Spaces, events, basic counting, exponential approximation
+- Chapter 1: Spaces, events, basic counting, exponential approximation
 - Chapter 2: Addition and multiplication rules; conditioning and updating
 - Chapter 5: Unions and intersections of several events
 - Section 9.1: Probabilities by conditioning and recursion (discrete)